michaltrzesimiech/akka-http-inviter/README.md

 * Connection #0 to host 127.0.0.1 left intact
 ```

-- There could have been an additional scenario servicing unspecified POST call like: ```curl -v -X POST 127.0.0.1:8099/invitation```, which results in:
+- There could have been an additional scenario servicing unspecified POST call like: ```curl -v -X POST 127.0.0.1:8099/invitation```, which would result in:

 ```
 *   Trying 127.0.0.1...